P-aladine/Bossrush/README.md

 -	Will unlock the justice bounty.
 #### Strength
 -	Indian chief Geronimo
--	Skeletal ox with massive head
+-	Skeletal Triceratops with massive head
 -	after first phase it loses its body but chief raises 2 huge arms for it with a ritual.
 #### The Hermit
 -	Crazy old man who loves dynamite